ogri-la/strongbox/README.md

 Right-click an addon and select `Pin release`.

 Pinned addons won't be marked as having updates available and other addons won't be able to overwrite the files of a pinned addon.

+## Notes

+Original Swing GUI was last available in v3 using: `./strongbox --ui gui1`

+Prior to `1.0.0`, `strongbox` was known as `wowman`.
+The [AUR package](https://aur.archlinux.org/packages/wowman) for `wowman` is obsolete.

+User configuration is stored in `~/.config/strongbox` unless run with the envvar `$XDG_CONFIG_HOME` set.

+Temporary data is stored in `~/.local/share/strongbox` unless run with the envvar `$XDG_DATA_HOME` set.

+Addon zip files are downloaded to your WoW `Addons` directory.
+See `Preferences -> Remove addon zip after installation`.

+A file called `.strongbox.json` is created within newly installed or re-installed addons.
+This file maps specific attributes between the addon host (like curseforge.com) and the addon as well as *across* addons, as some addons unzip to multiple directories.
+It's a simple `txt` file in a structured format called `json`.

+Addon zip files, `.strongbox.json` files, old `.wowman.json` files, cached data and `WowMatrix.dat` files can all be removed from the `Cache` menu.

+Addon `.zip` files that contain top-level files or top-level directories missing a `.toc` file **will not be installed** and the downloaded `.zip` file will be deleted.
+This is a guard against poorly or maliciously constructed `.zip` files.

+Addon `.rar` and `.tar.gz` files are not supported.
+You can find a few of these on wowinterface.com.

 ## Releases, bugs, questions, feedback, contributing